Janet Ely

-Janet Ely (later Lagourgue and Thorburn, born September 12, 1953) is a retired American female diver.
-She competed at the 1972 and 1976 Olympics and finished fourth in 1972, both in the 3 m springboard and 10 m platform.
-In 1975 she won the world title in the platform and placed second at the Pan American Games.
+Janet Ely (later Lagourgue and Thorburn, born September 12, 1953) is a former American female diver for the University of Michigan and Southern Methodist University and was a diving competitor in the 1972 Munich and 1976 Montreal Olympics.
+Under coach Dick Kimball, she trained in swimming and diving at the YMCA Tennis Club, then attended and swam for the University of Michigan and Southern Methodist University.

+In 1975, she won the world title in the platform and placed second at the Pan American Games.
 Domestically Ely held the AAU platform titles in 1972 and 1975.

 Early life

-Ely attended Sandia Preparatory School in Albuquerque in New Mexico She left Albuquerque in 10th grade to go and live with her coach Dick Kimball, where she learned to swim and dive at the YMCA Tennis Club.
+Ely was born in Albuquerque, New Mexico, where she attended Sandia Preparatory School.
+She left Albuquerque in 10th grade to live with her coach Dick Kimball, where she learned to swim and dive at the YMCA Tennis Club.
 She was introduced to her coach by "a little Japanese lady", who invited Ely to join her at a swimming camp in Florida and after a two-week stay, she was invited by Kimball to train with him for a year.

-She graduated from the University of Michigan in 1972, and later coached divers at the Mission Viejo Nadadores.
+She attended the University of Michigan in 1972, later graduating from Southern Methodist University.
+At SMU she competed for the dive team from 1978-1980, and was coached by Jim Stillson, a former All American diver at Ohio State who had served as the dive coach at Columbia University.
+Ely later coached divers at the Mission Viejo Nadadores Swim Club, an outstanding age group team.